ibm-cloud-docs/vmwaresolutions/archiref/htdc-hpcs/htdc-hpcs-encryption-options.md

 Enterprises that require encrypted data at rest on their vCenter Server instance have the following options:

-* {{site.data.keyword.cloud}} Endurance native encryption - this option uses IBM-managed keys, so is not suitable for clients that require either Bring Your Own Key (BYOK) or Keep Your Own Key (KYOK).
+* {{site.data.keyword.cloud}} Endurance native encryption - This option uses IBM-managed keys, so is not suitable for clients that require either Bring Your Own Key (BYOK) or Keep Your Own Key (KYOK).
 The encryption scope is the complete NFS volume.
 * vSAN encryption - This option requires the use of a key management server such as the following, the encryption scope are the vSAN™ disks:
    * IBM KeyProtect™ (IBM KP) service for customers who require BYOK, along with the KMIP™ for VMware® service.
    * IBM Hyper Protect Crypto Services (IBM HPCS), for customers who require KYOK, with the KMIP for VMware service.